 The first step to figuring out the RIGHT savings goal for your child to use is in helping them filter all of their wants/needs down to a quick-win one.

 Goal Setting Action Step: To do this, use my Savings Goal Matrix.
 You’ll guide your child to fill in all of the wants they just wrote down according to how long each will take to save for, and how important it is for them to buy it.

-Pssst: Now that you've gone through the goal setting for kids activity and they've got a savings goal, you'll want to check out my 57 Action Steps to get Your Kid to Save More Money to help them actually reach it.
+Pssst: Now that you’ve gone through the goal setting for kids activity and they’ve got a savings goal, you’ll want to check out my article on teaching kids to save money.

 4. New Year’s Reflection Goal Setting Worksheet